Alex & Amie

 Alex & Amie is a 2019 Philippine television comedy series broadcast by GMA Network.
 Directed by Mhyk Vergara and Michael Christian Cardoz, it stars Mikael Daez and Caprice Cayetano in the title role.
-It premiered on May 20, 2019 on the network's morning line up replacing Bleach.
+It premiered on May 20, 2019 on the network's morning line up.
 The series concluded on May 31, 2019, with a total of 10 episodes.
-It was replaced by Jackie Chan Adventures in its timeslot.

 The series is streaming online on YouTube.